amrHassanAbdallah/log-insights-platform/README.md

-# Deal Bot Analytics System
+# Logs Analytics System

 ## Overview
-This system provides analytics and monitoring capabilities for the Deal Bot, a ChatGPT-style feature in the Cur8 Capital app that helps investors query deal information.
+This system provides analytics and monitoring capabilities over our logs, espcially logs related to our new gpt feature, a ChatGPT-style feature in the Cur8 Capital app that helps investors query deal information.
 The system processes interaction logs, stores them efficiently, and provides insights through a user-friendly interface.

 My intial thoughts when drafting the design doc for this porblem is the below
 ![ELK](docs/elk.png)